-But what’s even harder to do is to make sure that everyone is equally 100% busy for every single day of a complete project until the very end of it whereby everyone will magically wrap up tasks at the identical moment and it will all be done and perfect.
+But it’s even harder to make sure that everyone is equally 100% busy for every single day of a complete project until the very end of it whereby everyone will magically wrap up tasks at the identical moment and it will all be done and perfect.

-When we put it that way, it’s a good deal harder than “hard”, isn’t it?
+When put that way, it’s a good deal harder than hard, isn’t it?

-So a smart manager doesn’t only plan for the project that’s in front of you.
-No, she makes sure that she knows what the next couple of projects are, and she has them planned out in enough detail that team members can easily move from one project to the next one if they’re finished before other team members.
+So a smart manager doesn’t only plan for the project that’s in front of you; they make sure that they know what the next couple of projects are, and they have them planned out in enough detail that team members can easily move from one project to the next one if they’re finished before other team members.

 The pro-level version of this is to create high level objectives that you want your team to hit, equip them with the info they need to succeed at this, and then get out of the way while they help you rock your objectives.

 3. No one you manage comes to you with problems

 Management is about repetition and problem solving.
 Be consistent in your message and your goals and communicate them clearly,.
 Then solve your teams’ problems so they can accomplish what they need to.